I do not own Naruto nor do I profit from it in any way.

-Swiftly her eyes roved along the row of booths in front of the mirror-like windows to rest on tonight's late customer.
+Rapidly her eyes roved along the row of booths in front of the mirror-like windows to rest on tonight's late customer.
 It was him - the same man who made his way in there at some point every Wednesday night with the exception of the previous week.
-Same order every time: black coffee, two sugars and a piece of cherry pie that he never completely ate.
+Same order every time: black coffee, two sugars, and a piece of cherry pie that he never completely ate.

-Her fingers gripped the coffee pot lightly with her left hand as her right absently tried to tuck her stray strands of light hair neatly behind her ears.
+Her fingers gripped the coffee pot lightly with her left hand as her right absently tried to tuck those sneaky stray strands of light hair neatly behind her ears.
 She gave a short tug on her tight dress, checking the front for stains before she moved towards him.

 "Hey Black Coffee.
 You haven't been in for a while."
-Sakura smiled genuinely as she overturned the chipped cup on the saucer in front of him.
-His silver hair was cut short but messy, and as his dark eyes turned to look at her, his expression changed from a pensive look to something of a smile.
-His slim black tie over his white shirt was loosened, and his collar was open slightly.
-Tonight, he still wore his stylish black suit jacket instead of taking it off and flipping it over the booth seat as he usually did.
+Sakura smiled genuinely as she overturned the chipped cup on the saucer in front of him and poured out a coffee.
+She loved the look of him.
+His silver white hair was cut short but messy, and as his dark eyes turned to look at her, his expression changed from a pensive look to something of a smile.
+His slim black tie over his white shirt was loosened, and his collar was open one button.
+Tonight he still wore the stylish black suit jacket instead of taking it off and flipping it over the booth seat as he usually did.

 "Been busy," he exhaled, "If you don't mind I'll have…"

 "Black coffee, and cherry pie?"
-She grinned as one corner of his mouth rose in a smile.
+She grinned as one corner of his mouth rose in response.
 "Sorry, no cherry pie tonight, Kakashi.
 All out."

-"All right," he intimated softly.
+"All right," he breathed out.
 "I guess deviating from routine is good sometimes."

-His contact was late, which usually meant the job was off.
-Kakashi was tired from a long week and wasn't in the mood to take a life tonight.
+Genma was late, which usually meant the job was off.
+Kakashi was tired from a long week and wasn't in the mood for posturing and violent seedy bullshit.
 Sitting in the comfortable booth and watching the pretty waitress make eyes at him was about all he felt like doing for the next hour.

-With just his thoughts, his eyes inadvertently strayed in her direction.
+With just that thought, his eyes inadvertently strayed in her direction.
 One of her legs was crooked as she leaned over the counter, reaching for something.
 Her uniform was too tight and rode up as she stretched, but he had no complaints.
 When she poured his coffee, if she turned just right, he could see into her shirt from the strain of the fabric at the buttons.
-Just that small tease of skin and a lacy white bra could make his night.
-Of course it was white.
+Just that small tease of skin and a lacy bra could make his night.
+Of course it was white lace.

-She was clean, beautiful, untainted like the women in his life.
+She was clean, beautiful, and untainted like the women in his life.
 This girl had a future.
 Maybe that was what drew him into the coffee shop every Wednesday night when she worked the late shift.
 Maybe it was what made him tell her his real name (which only a handful of people in the world knew) during some innocent flirtation a month or two ago.
-Her eyes looked curious, not jaded; they weren't full of a lifetime of seeing things she should never have had to see.
+Her eyes looked curious, not jaded - devoid of a lifetime of seeing things she should never have had to see.

-As if the young girl could hear his thoughts, she turned in his direction and smiled.
+As if the young woman could hear his thoughts, she turned in his direction and smiled.
 He couldn't help but smile back.
 She was so damned beautiful.

 Sakura lifted the fresh pot of coffee and the slice of pie from the counter, careful not to spill or get her finger into it.
 She walked along the aisle towards Kakashi and noticed he had that distant look as his gaze rested on something outside.